All Products

 2. Click Edit Trust Policy.

-3. On the JSON tab, copy the following code into the text box.
-Replace destination-account-id with the ID of the management account.
+3. Click the JSON tab and copy the following code to the code editor.
+Replace management-account-id with the ID of the management account.

-This policy allows the management account to obtain a temporary token through Cloud Backup to operate the resources of the account to be backed up.
+This policy grants the management account permission to obtain a temporary token through Cloud Backup to operate on the resources of the account to be backed up.

 {